Non-Climbable Zone (NCZ) Victoria: The 900mm Rule Pool Owners Get Wrong

 ← Back to Blog

 The Non-Climbable Zone — usually shortened to NCZ — is the rule that catches more Greater Geelong pool owners than fence height, latch height, and gate self-close combined.
-It’s a 900 mm clear zone on the pool side of the barrier, plus a 300 mm clear zone above the top, where nothing can be present that gives a child a way to climb.
+It’s a non-climbable zone on the outside (non-pool) side of the barrier — the side a child would climb from — swept as an arc from the top of the fence, where nothing can be present that gives a child a foothold to climb over.
+For pools built from May 2010 it is a 900 mm zone; pools built 1994–2010 (assessed under AS 1926.1-1993) are held to a larger 1200 mm zone.
 And the list of “things that count as climbable” is longer than most homeowners realise.

 This guide explains exactly what AS 1926.1-2012 requires, what counts as a NCZ breach, and where the most common failures hide on Geelong, Bellarine, Moorabool and Wyndham properties.